 The Iowa Great Lakes region in northwestern Iowa has been long beloved by Midwesterners as a vacation destination for over one hundred years.
 State Highway 71 is a major corridor, linking five municipalities in the Iowa Great Lakes region of Northwestern Iowa.
 But for such a well-traveled road, it was unfortunate that the many drivers it served had nothing to look out onto except worn pavement and sparse plantings.

-In 2017, Hoerr Schaudt and McClure Engineering were engaged to develop a vision plan to beautify the highway.
+In 2017, Hoerr Schaudt was engaged to develop a vision plan to beautify the highway.
 A design strategy would improve the visual quality, natural environment, and vehicular and pedestrian safety along the 9-mile corridor. transforming the public spaces that people actually choose to frequent, rather than merely pass through.

 A comprehensive endeavor, turning spaces into places that prompt delight not just through the memories and associations they inspire but through the physical quality – the color and smell of the blooms, the interaction of the boardwalk with the waterfront, the pride and identity that the signage evokes.